codepath/android_guides/Extended-ActionBar-Guide.md

 getSupportActionBar().setCustomView(R.layout.actionbar_title);
 ```

-At this point, we now have replaced the default ActionBar with our preferred layout and have complete control over it's appearance.
+At this point, we now have replaced the default ActionBar with our preferred layout and have complete control over its appearance.
 The above code results in:

 <img src="http://i.imgur.com/N5Bvoej.png" width="500" />